abanoubha/img2txt_app/README.md

 A free opensource Android app to extract text from images using OCR technology.

 - app size 42.1 MB
+- works on all versions of Android; from Android 6 up to Android 14 (the latest version release)

 Install the img2txt app from Google Play:
 <https://play.google.com/store/apps/details?id=com.softwarepharaoh.img2txt>